 - In a medium mixing bowl, combine salmon with 2 tbsp soy sauce and let marinate while you are getting other ingredients ready.

-- Preheat large deep skillet or a non-stick wok on low – medium heat and add 1 tsp sesame oil.
+- Preheat large ceramic non-stick deep skillet or a wok on low – medium heat and add 1 tsp sesame oil.
 Add salmon, 1/2 tbsp garlic, 1/2 tbsp ginger and cook for 8 – 10 minutes or until fish is cooked through, stirring occasionally.
 Transfer to a medium bowl and set aside.

 - Increase heat to medium – high and add remaining sesame oil to the skillet.
 Add green beans, mushrooms, 1 tbsp soy sauce, 1/2 tbsp garlic, 1/2 tbsp ginger and cook for 5 minutes, stirring occasionally.
 I like vegetables to be crispy, so cook a bit longer if you like them softer.

-Storage Instructions: Refrigerate covered in an airtight container for up to 3 days.
+- Store: Refrigerate covered in an airtight container for up to 3 days.